 In most cases, the entire training set is fed to a recommender as a whole, to learn the recommendation model~\cite{rigorousEvaluation, offlineEvaluation}.
 That means, the training set is treated as a \textbf{static set}.
-Although some time-aware recommendation models~\cite{timeAware, SASRec, seqHypergraph, NARM} do include timestamp information of training instances as an attribute, these models remain taking the entire training set as a \textit{static set}.
-These models may consider local timeline specific to individual user or item, but are not designed to observe the global timeline.
-As the result, these models are not necessarily evaluated without data leakage.
+Although some time-aware recommendation models~\cite{timeAware, SASRec, seqHypergraph, NARM} do include timestamp information of training instances as an attribute, they remain taking the entire training set as a \textit{static set}.
+These models may consider local timeline specific to an individual user or item, but are not designed to observe the global timeline.
+As a result, these models are inevitably evaluated with data leakage.